pradumanrathod/pradumanrathod/README.md

 I’m Praduman, software engineer based in India.

 🧠 About Me,
 I like to build softwares on whatever I can imagine and technologies which excites me the most.
+I focus more on building rather that learning the concepts first.
+After building an MVP, go deep into concepts for finish the prodcut

 MY CURRENT TECH STACK I FEEL CONFIDENT ABOUT :
 - 🛠 I work mainly with **Node.js, Express, MongoDB & React**